petrickjerico/tp/docs/UserGuide.md

 ### **Add a flashcard set**: `add flset`

-Adds a new flashcard set.
+Creates a new flashcard set with your customary name, which can then serve as folder to store and categorize your flashcards.

 Format: `add flset name:<setname>​`
 - `<setname>` can accept names separated with spaces.